Nokia 2600 classic

-The Nokia 2600 classic is a Nokia Dual-band GSM phone E900/1800 or E850/1900 (for some markets) that includes a VGA camera, FM radio, Bluetooth, E-mail and mobile Internet access via a WAP browser.
-Additionally, the Nokia 2600 supports MMS and Nokia Xpress Audio Messaging, for recording and editing messages on the go.
+The Nokia 2600 classic is a Nokia Dual-band GSM phone E900/1800 or E850/1900 (for AT&T) that includes a VGA camera, FM radio, Bluetooth, E-mail and mobile Internet access via a WAP browser.
+Announced in 22 January 2008.
+Additionally, the Nokia 2600 classic supports MMS and Nokia Xpress Audio Messaging, for recording and editing messages on the go.
 It also had a similar sliding variant called Nokia 2680 slide.